 How to Scope an MVP With AI: 1-Page Build / Not-Build Doc

-Use AI to draft a 1-page MVP scope that names exactly 5-7 features IN, a longer OUT list with one-line reasons each, Wizard-of-Oz alternatives, and a cut order for when you slip.
+Use AI to draft a 1-page MVP scope: 5-7 features IN, a long OUT list with one-line reasons, Wizard-of-Oz fakes, a measurable definition of done, and a cut order for when you slip.

 The task

-You have a product idea and a 30-feature list in your head (some of them in a Notion doc, some scribbled in a notebook, two of them mentioned by your co-founder on Slack last Tuesday).
+You have a product idea and a 30-feature list in your head — some in a Notion doc, some scribbled in a notebook, two of them mentioned by your co-founder on Slack last Tuesday.
 You want to ship in 6 weeks.
-You know — from the last project — that without a written scope you’ll add “just one more thing” three times, slip 4 weeks, and end up with an MVP that does six things badly.
+You know from the last project that without a written scope you’ll add “just one more thing” three times, slip 4 weeks, and end up with an MVP that does six things badly.
 You need a 1-page scope doc: IN list (max 5-7), OUT list with reasons, what you’ll fake manually for the first 50 users, a measurable definition of done, and a cut order for when you fall behind.

 Where AI helps — and where it does not